Executive Development Program

 Colin and Bill will share their experience and frameworks, and answer your questions in an immersive learning experience.
 5th & 6th May at Tomar

-Amazon Operating Cadence Workbook
+Manage Like Amazon Workbook

 Receive an exclusive workbook filled with Amazon's frameworks and systems, designed to guide your journey.